Microsoft Negotiations

 • Detail Matters: Go beyond price per license.
 Negotiate the right to swap licenses (downgrade/upgrade between E3 and E5) mid-term if needs change, negotiate how fast you can reduce count on renewal, ensure special discounts apply to additional licenses you add later, and clarify any ambiguity.
 Pin down Microsoft on provisions that could save you money later (like that price cap or the flexibility to license an acquired company under the same terms).

-• Document Everything: Make sure all negotiated points, no matter how small, end up in writing โ€“ ideally in the contract or an addendum.
-It should be on paper if you negotiated free training days or a certain discount if you exceed X users.
-Also, at least document any โ€œgentlemenโ€™s agreementsโ€ in email.
+• Document Everything: Ensure that all negotiated points, no matter how small, are documented in writing โ€“ ideally in the contract or an addendum.
+It should be in writing if you negotiated free training days or a specific discount for exceeding X users.
+Additionally, document any โ€œgentlemenโ€™s agreementsโ€ in writing via email.
 People change roles, and corporate memory is short โ€“ your contract is what lives on.

 • Keep Relationships Professional: While being a tough negotiator, maintain a respectful relationship with the Microsoft account team.
 Todayโ€™s account manager might be tomorrowโ€™s cloud strategist for your company.
 Be firm but fair.
 A cooperative tone (with a willingness to understand Microsoftโ€™s perspective and constraints) can often lead to creative solutions that pure adversarial haggling might not.

-• Stay Current: Microsoftโ€™s licensing programs and incentives evolve frequently.
+• Stay Current: Microsoftโ€™s licensing programs and incentives are constantly evolving.
 Keep an eye on announcements (like the EA changes in 2025 or new product bundles) and adjust your strategy accordingly.
 Engage expert consultants or advisors if the deal is very largeโ€”their specialized knowledge of the latest tactics can pay for itself many times over.

 By applying the guidance in this toolkit, you can confidently approach your Microsoft 365 E3/E5 negotiations.
 A well-negotiated agreement will save money and ensure your organization has the right terms to stay flexible and secure as you continue your Microsoft 365 journey.